 Before setting foot on a flight, Rebecca suggests you protect your skin against dry cabin air with a hydrating mask.
 Rebecca loves the Dr. Hauschka’s Firming Mask, as it’s packed full of essential soothing rose oil.
-You can also make your own mask out of all natural ingredients like yogurt and honey and apply the night before using a scrub or a Body brush, this is a great way to stimulate circulation and get rid of dry skin to create a smooth glow.
+Exfoliate your skin the night before using a scrub or a Body brush, this is a great way to stimulate circulation and get rid of dry skin to create a smooth glow.
 You can even make your own scrub by mixing salt with olive oil!
 However, regularly applying moisturiser and lip balm will keep your skin feeling soft and supple throughout your flight.

 Let’s Get Physical

 The best way to stay comfy and minimize the risk of clotting disorders like Deep Vein Thrombosis (DVT) at bay is to keep moving.
 So try to change your sitting position regularly, and avoid crossing your legs.
 Check out a few stretches you can do right from your plane seat on our inflight exercise page.
 It’s also a good idea to stay comfortable by wearing loose fitting, comfy clothes and shoes.

 Be Kind to Your Eyes

 Avoid having that “jetlag” look by using eye pads.
 On night flights, Rebecca suggests using products like Dr. Hauschka’s Eye Solace pads on the whole flight as this helps brighten up your eyes and reduce redness, irritation and puffiness.
-You can also make your own by soaking cotton pads in your favourite eye cream, preferably with cucumber extracts.
+You can also make your own by applying your favourite eye cream onto damp cotton pads.

 Revitalizing with a hot shower always helps fight off jet lag and fatigue.
 You can freshen up in our Revivals lounge with Dr. Hauschka’s Lemongrass body wash.
 It’s wonderfully refreshing with zingy lemon and lime to stimulate the body and mind.